Get ready to take on the world with a research degree from the University of Tasmania.

 Once received, our Candidature Management Advisors will evaluate your EOI and may invite you to complete an application online (Step 4).

-If you are applying for one of our advertised PhD Projects, you will have the opportunity to indicate the name of the project in which are you interested, should you be invited to complete an application.
+If you are applying for one of our available PhD Projects, you will have the opportunity to indicate the name of the project in which are you interested, should you be invited to complete an application.

 The University of Tasmania has over 1000 research experts of international acclaim.
 Confirm with one of our researchers that they will supervise your project.